-Do not rely on a "guru" to give you trading tips!
-They are just speculating like the rest of us.
+Don't take trading tips from a "guru" at face value!
+They are speculating like the rest of us.
 If your chart is telling you one thing and some guru or expert is telling you something else, GO WITH WHAT YOUR CHARTS ARE TELLING YOU.

-You don't know why they're giving you that tip or why they believe the stock will go up or down.
-And in most cases, by the time they give you a tip, the move is over with and it's probably too late to buy the stock to make money.
-Then, you're left feeling like you shouldn't have listened to that "guru" in the first place!
+If you don't know why they're giving you that tip or why they believe the stock will go up or down you'll be left feeling like you shouldn't have listened to that "guru" in the first place!

-Learn how to trade and invest for yourself and you'll eat for a lifetime without having to rely on someone giving you tips!
+Learn how to trade for yourself and you'll eat for a lifetime without having to rely on someone giving you tips!